mohannad999/mohannad999/README.md

 <img align="right" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" alt="Coder GIF" width="380" height="280">

 <h3>🚀 About Me</h3>
 I am an Embedded systems engineer and have experience working in Embedded software development and designing custom PCB for Many different products 👨‍💻.
 Interested in making life easier by  Designing new PCBs or developing software for critical applications.
-Fascinated about space.
+Fascinated about space Industries 🐱‍🏍🛰.

 <br/>
 <br/>